SixdegreeLab/MasteringChainAnalytics/en/ch16/ch16-blockchain-analysis-polygon.md

 order by block_date
 ```

-Similarly, we can adjust the date to monthly, and calculate the count of newly created and suicided contracts on a monthly basis.
+Similarly, we can adjust the date to monthly and calculate the count of newly created and suicided contracts on a monthly basis.

 The above queries generate Bar Chart and Area Chart respectively.
 After adding them to the dashboard, the resulting display is as follows: